hypirion/beckon/README.md

   (reset! (beckon/signal-atom "INT") #{print-function}))
 ```

 That's it—it's not harder than that.
-Of course, you may not believe me, so it's
-good that we can confirm whether it's possible by using the `raise!` function:
+To confirm whether this works or not, we
+can use the `raise!` function, which will raise a POSIX signal to the VM:

 ```clj
 (beckon/raise!
 "INT")
 ; prints nothing
 ```

-You may think I've really lied, but the thing is, this is ran on a newly spawned
+So why didn't `raise!` print out anything?
+Whenever the JVM receives a signal,
-thread with maximum priority.
+it decides to start up a new thread with maximum priority and do the signal
+handling asynchronously.
 As such, it will not show in the nrepl window.
+Move
-Move over to the `*nrepl-server*` buffer instead, and you'll see the message.
-In
+over to the `*nrepl-server*` buffer instead, and you'll see the message.

-case you really do not believe me, you could try out to raise the SIGTERM signal
-instead:
+By default, things like SIGTERM and SIGINT will terminate the running VM, so be
+a bit careful.
+We can of course play around with it in a REPL:

 ```clj
 (beckon/raise!
 "TERM")
 ; NB: This will terminate nREPL.
 ```

-And if you didn't and want to go back to the original setup, use `reinit!`:
+And if you somehow managed to screw up the signal handling and want to go back
+to the default, that's possible too:

 ```clj
 (beckon/reinit!
 "INT")